France most at risk in new euro zone fiscal drive say rating firms

 It marks an end to the tacit coalition of ECB support in combination with German-style fiscal austerity that has been in place since the outbreak of the euro zone crisis, and leaves Draghi positioned closer to France and Italy now than Berlin.

-But for rating agencies, who have only recently started to stabilize their euro zone ratings, the change of tack revives uncertainty about debt levels in countries they had hoped had pretty much peaked.
+But for rating agencies, who have only recently started to stabilise their euro zone ratings, the change of tack revives uncertainty about debt levels in countries they had hoped had pretty much peaked.

 “With general government debt now close to 100 percent of GDP for the euro area overall, those sovereigns with the biggest need for growth-promoting measures tend to have the least fiscal flexibility left,” said Moritz Kraemer, head of European sovereign ratings for Standard and Poor‘s.